kibebr/kibebr/README.md

 ## hey there, i'm Vitor. 👋

-18 years old. fell in love with programming once I realized I could make a Minecraft block with my name at 12. nowadays, I'm learning functional programming full-time and dabbling with Haskell.
+18 years old. learning functional programming full-time and dabbling with Haskell.

 i currently live in Liverpool, UK.